homieiot/homie-esp8266/README.md

 Homie for ESP8266
 =================

-An opiniated IoT framework for the ESP8266.
+An opinionated IoT framework for the ESP8266.

 ## Features